jobovy/segueSelect/README.md

 segueSelect is a Python package that implements the model for the SDSS/SEGUE selection function described in Appendix A of [arXiv:111.1724](http://arxiv.org/abs/1111.1724).
-It automatically determines the selection fraction as a continuous function of apparent magnitude for each plate.
+It automatically determines the selection fraction---the fraction of stars with good spectra---as a continuous function of apparent magnitude for each plate.
 The selection function can be determined for any desired sample cuts in signal-to-noise ratio, u-g, r-i, and E(B-V).

 To get started, download the files at http://sns.ias.edu/~bovy/segueSelect/, put them in some directory,